 While I don’t doubt that the new GT3 and Turbo models are going to drive exceptionally.
-I mean, for God’s sake… they’re Porsches, you think I’m that nuts to think otherwise?
+I mean, for God’s sake… they’re Porsches, you think I’m that nuts to believe otherwise?
 But to hear and see Andreas Preuninger speak annoyingly about people wanting a non-PDK gearbox in the GT3 is just ridiculous to me.
 At some point we have to quit this obsession with speed at any cost and worry about usable performance.

 For those that would like to argue against my point that the GT-R is the reason all this is happening, I give you exhibit a: The fastest current lap time of the Nissan GT-R at the Nürburgring is 7:24.22, and Porsche were first saying that the new 2014 911 GT3 would lap the Nordschleife in “under 7:30″.
 And we’re now hearing it’s about 7:25.